a7063p/week-2-challenge/README.md

 ***week-2-challenge - Portfolio***

 ## Purpose
-A website portfolio used to promote profesional expertise and skillsets..
+A website portfolio used to promote professional expertise and skill-sets.

 ## Built With
 * HTML